 When you are ready to add a dog to your life, you should not rush and buy the first dog you see.
 Not every breed is meant to live with families.
 Some dog breeds do not do well with children and some need to have quiet spaces.

-These are the five dog breeds that are the best for families.
+These five dog breeds are the best for families:

 1. Bearded Collie